 Any allocation of profits or income and expenditure between the permanent establishment and the taxpayer's other business sites or activities must be established following the arm's length principle.

 Examples

-Examples, including answers, for items 2-6 of Schedule 25A are provided at appendix 4 of these instructions.
+Examples, including answers, for items 2-6 of Schedule 25A are provided at appendix 4.

 Interests in foreign companies or foreign trusts